5 Health Habits Worse Than Soda

 You Don't Know Your Blood Pressure Numbers

 Your blood pressure is one of the most important sets of numbers you need to know—and have checked regularly.
 It should be no higher than 130/80, says the American Heart Association says.
 (According to Harvard Medical School, that means 70% to 79% of men older than 55 technically have high blood pressure.)
 Over time, high blood pressure can damage blood vessels throughout the body, increasing your risk of stroke, heart attacks, and dementia.
-And to get through life at your healthiest, don't miss these 13 Everyday Habits That Are Secretly Killing You.
+And to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.